 The Reality of Google Glasses

 Gone are the “Apple, Samsung, HTC, Sony days”, where boasting about the number of cores or the ppi or the screen size of smartphones will be deemed enough to mark a cellphone manufacturer as a market leader, as we have entered the age of Augmented reality.
 Google Co-founder & president of Technology, Sergey Brin, has stated that he finds the smart phone emasculating.
 Well, why will he not do that when Google has unveiled a technology so cool which has been socially accepted?
 What’s the fun in rubbing a piece of glass is what he claims.
 While everyone is ogling at the tiny piece of glasses powered with augmented reality, major concerns on privacy are being forgotten.
-If magnified, these concerns could turn out to be a sudden backlash for the Google glasses.
+If magnified, these concerns could turn out to be a sudden backlash for the Google glasses, which are far from being designer glasses at this point.
 Some even claim that these glasses potentially have all the power in the world to create a Cyborg nation – a corporate surveillance state patrolled by people snapping pictures and videos of you without your knowledge.

 Throwing more light on these criticisms, let’s try to clearly understand what these glasses are capable of.